CamParent/iac-foundation/README.md

 - Hub and Spoke VNets created and peered
 - Azure Firewall with static public IP
 - Optional Key Vault provisioned
+- Optional **private AKS cluster deployed** with Cilium and Azure AD RBAC (if `deployAks=true`)
 - Consistent tagging across resource groups

 ## AKS Integration (Optional – Lab-Grade Private Cluster)

 This project includes an optional AKS deployment using modular Bicep.

+📌 The AKS module was added to demonstrate capability in deploying secure enterprise Kubernetes workloads using Infrastructure-as-Code principles — a highly sought skill in cloud engineering and DevSecOps roles.
+The configuration mirrors production-grade practices while remaining cost-conscious for lab use.

 ### Key Configuration
 | Setting | Value |